-First, find the reciprocal of your tax rate, or in other words, 1 – your tax rate.
-If you pay 25% , the reciprocal is simply 1 - .25, or .75 (75%).
+- Find the reciprocal of your tax rate, or in other words, use (1 – your tax rate).
+If you pay 25 percent, your reciprocal would be (1 - .25) = .75, or 75 percent.

-If you plug different tax rates into the equation above, you will see that the higher your tax rate, the higher the tax-equivalent yield – illustrating how tax-free bonds are best suited to those in higher tax brackets.
+If you plug different tax rates into the equation above, you will see that the higher your tax rate, the higher the tax-equivalent yield, illustrating how tax-free bonds are best suited to those investors in the higher tax brackets.

-Keep in mind, municipal bonds issued within your state of residence may be tax-free on both the federal and state levels – which is referred to as “double tax-free.”
-In this case, be sure to factor in your state tax rate when calculating the reciprocal in Step 1 of the tax-equivalent calculation.
+Municipal bonds issued within your state of residence may be tax-free on both the federal and state levels, referred to as “double tax-free.”
+In this case, be sure to factor in your state tax rate when calculating your reciprocal in Step 1 of the tax-equivalent calculation.